su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Prerequisites

 The following tutorial assumes you have already compiled `SU2_CFD` in serial or parallel, please see the [Download](/docs_v7/Download/) and [Installation](/docs_v7/Installation/).
-Likewise, it is advised to perform the tutorial regarding species transport in a venturi mixer([Inc_Species_Transport](/tutorials/Inc_Species_Transport/)) where the species transport options are explained, as this tutorial is mainly focused on the composition-dependent options.
+Likewise, it is advised to perform the tutorial regarding species transport in a venturi mixer([Inc_Species_Transport](/tutorials/Inc_Species_Transport/)) where the species transport options are explained, as this tutorial mainly focuses on the composition-dependent options.

 ## Background

-The geometry consists of a Static Kenics mixer with three blades, each blade starts at 90 degrees perpendicular to the previous blades, and they are twisted 180 degrees along the z-axis in order to enhance the mixing.
+The geometry consists of a Static Kenics mixer with three blades, all the blades are perpendicular to each other, and are twisted 180 degrees along the z-axis in order to enhance the mixing.
 Furthermore, two inlets are considered, where pure air and pure methane are injected at each inlet.
 Finally, one outlet is considered at the end of the mixer device.

 ## Problem Setup

 In this problem, we investigate the flow and mixing along the kenic static mixer.
 Thus, we have the following boundary conditions at the inlets and outlet:

-- Inlet Velocities (constant) = 5 m/s in normal direction (z-direction)
+- Equal Inlet Velocities (constant) = 5 m/s in normal direction (z-direction)
 - Outlet Pressure (constant) = 0 Pa
-- Temperature at both inlets) = 300 K
+- Inlet Temperature (both inlets) = 300 K
 - Adiabatic walls.

 In this case, the energy equation is switched `OFF` as we consider two streams with the same temperature and adiabatic walls.